4 Tips For Mastering Your Master Parts List

 Drawings, specifications, and artwork are among the many types of documentation required to purchase a part.
 You use this same documentation to build the part and verify that it was received and made correctly.
 But if you store part documentation on personal hard drives, in email, or in folders on servers, no one knows which documents are current or even where the latest document resides.

-Collect your master parts list and product documentation in a controlled central repository such as Arena PLM, bill of materials and change management.
+Collect your master parts list and product documentation in a controlled central system like Arena PLM.
 This will minimize the time wasted by groups searching for the latest revision of documents and the money misspent accidentally ordering the wrong parts.

 Tip 4: Find alternates and multiple sources